Reactive Abuse, and how to outsmart the games.

 They trick you into reacting.

-They will trick you into reacting, as you are fully aware your not perfect. ( no one is.) with good intentions, there’s no wrong way or right way to live your life; we are imperfectly perfect.
+They will trick you into reacting, as you are fully aware you are not perfect. ( no one is.) with good intentions, there’s no wrong way or right way to live your life; we are imperfectly perfect.
 They will threaten to tell others, as they know you are not happy with your own behaviour as it’s not like you.
 They know you feel worse about yourself; they wear you down slowly over time, so you no longer feel good enough.
 You lose your integrity and stay trapped in the cycle of abuse.